UjwelSukumar-123/web-chatbot/README.md

 # Integrated Web Chatbot System

-A powerful, integrated web chatbot system that combines web scraping with AI-powered responses using Google's Gemini AI and semantic search capabilities.
+A powerful, integrated web chatbot system that combines web scraping with AI-powered responses using OpenAI and semantic search capabilities.

 ## 🌟 New Feature: Company-Specific Data Management